PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 Save the new static group to the server  | `new_grp.create` or `new_grp.save` | `new_grp.save`

-- Most attribute & method names for resources are in lowerCamelCase.
-While the ruby standard for method names is snake_case, the JSON data from the api uses lowerCamelCase for the names of attributes.
+- Most attribute names for resources are in lowerCamelCase.
+While the ruby standard for attribute & method names is snake_case, the JSON data from the api uses lowerCamelCase for the names of attributes.
 The Jamf module mirrors those names, for better alignement with the actual data.

   Example: JSS::Computer has an instance method `serial_number`, while Jamf::Computer has `serialNumber`

 ## Connecting to the JP-API